Clean world

 Our goals

-• Achieve 100% renewable electricity in our U.S./Canada operations in 2021.
+- Achieve 100% renewable electricity in our U.S./Canada operations in 2021.

 For over a decade, we’ve set goals to conserve energy and reduce emissions.
-Since 2008, we have invested in more energy-efficient equipment and employed more eco-efficient manufacturing practices.
-That’s allowed us to reduce our energy consumption by 27% on an intensity basis (per case of product sold) and 9% on an absolute basis between 2007 and 2018, representing a reduction of 72,000 megawatt-hours, over our last two goal periods.
+Since 2008, we’ve invested in more energy-efficient equipment and employed more eco-efficient manufacturing practices.
+That’s allowed us to reduce our energy consumption 27% on an intensity basis (per case of product sold) and 9% on an absolute basis between 2007 and 2018, representing a reduction of 72,000 megawatt-hours, over our last two goal periods.

 Lighting Retrofits

 Our facilities also completed energy assessments to further identify and reduce energy usage from their operating equipment and heating, ventilation, and air conditioning systems, and implemented improved operating procedures.
+As an example, in 2024 our Atlanta plant worked with a consulting firm to systematically evaluate their energy usage.
+The team used acoustic technolgies to identify and repair leaking air lines, successfully reducing energy consumption from their air compression system.
+We are looking at rolling this program out to other locations.